-Right now I’m hard at work on rewrites of my next novel which will be published in November 2015 by Allen & Unwin in Australia and New Zealand and in March 2016 by Soho Press in the USA.
+Right now I’m hard at work on rewrites of my next novel which will be published in 2016 by Allen & Unwin in Australia and New Zealand and by Soho Press in the USA.
 More about it soon.

 Liar is a psychological thriller set in New York City told from the point of view of a compulsive liar.
 Liar is published in Australia by Allen & Unwin and in the USA by Bloomsbury.
 There are also non-English language editions.